bluccino/tool-pimp/README.md

 ## Building Virtual Environments

-Since virtual environments should (usually) not be included in git repositories, they need to be built and filled with Python packages and shell scripts according to a build recipe. `pimp` supports such build process controlled by recipe files located in a hidden `.pimp` directory.
-The command line below demonstrates a sample initialization of `.pimp` directory for building a virtual envioronment `@venv` with skeleton setup/cleanup scripts.
+Since virtual environments should (usually) not be included in git repositories, they need to be built and setup with Python packages and shell scripts according to a build recipe. `pimp` supports such build process controlled by recipe files located in a hidden `.pimp` directory.
+The command line below demonstrates a sample initialization of `.pimp` directory for building a virtual envioronment `@venv` with skeleton `setup.sh`/`cleanup.sh` scripts.

 ```
     $ pimp --init @venv  # init a .pimp folder for build-up of @venv